ChemGuy88/cpi/labJournal.md

 ======================================================================
 ```

 It is obvious from these results that all the interaction proteins (from species 9606) are in the synonyms dictionary (from species 9606).
 But not all proteins are said to have interactions.
-This raises the
+This raises the question of whether the dictionary is complete or was made incorrectly.

 ## <a name="CompletedToDoList"></a> Completed To-do list
 - [x] **Place `TicSum` in `downloadCidSyns` under for-loop**